Sampaguitas/pdb_client/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the [deployment](https://github.com/Sampaguitas/pdb_client/blob/master/README.md#deployment) section to deploy your app on Heroku.

 ### Prerequisites